anchalachai/StockInsight/readme.md

 ## Using the API

-Once the application is running, you can use `curl` commands to call the API endpoints.
+Once the application is running, you can use `curl` commands to call the API endpoints please replace host name with your local hostname.

 ### Lookup Endpoint